galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 calculation is recommended here as it completes in reasonable time.

 The MMPBSA_MMGBSA tool supports the AMBER topology format only.
-To convert from GROMACS '.top' and '.gro' to AMBER topologies, use the `Convert Parameters' tool which uses ParmEd\cite{Swails2016} to carry out the conversion.
+To convert from GROMACS '.top' and '.gro' to AMBER topologies, use the 'Convert Parameters' tool which uses ParmEd {%cite Swails2016%} to carry out the conversion.
 The result will be four AMBER `.prmtop' files which are required for the binding free energy estimate calculation.
 Selections are provided to the tool in order to remove unneccesary molecules.
-For example, to create the ligand `.prmtop' output, the ligand selection \texttt{!:G5E} selects and removes all molecules that are not the ligand.
+For example, to create the ligand `.prmtop' output, the ligand selection `!:G5E` selects and removes all molecules that are not the ligand.

-> ### {% icon hands_on %} Hands-on: Task description
+> ### {% icon hands_on %} Hands-on: Convert parameter formats
 >
 > 1. **Convert Parameters** {% icon tool %} with the following parameters:
 >    - *"Force Field format"*: `GROMACS`